phac-nml/irida/doc/user/user/samples/index.md

 Once you have selected your files to concatenate, you have the following options:

 * *New filename* - This will set the base name of the new concatenated files.
-For paired-end data a modifier will be appended to determine the forward an reverse files.
+For paired-end data a modifier will be appended to determine the forward and reverse files.
 * *Remove originals* - This will remove the original files from the sample, leaving only the new concatenated file.

 Once you have selected your files and selected your options, click *Submit* to begin the concatenation.
 This may take a while, so you should stay on this page until the process is complete.
 Once your files are concatenated, you will be redirected back to the sample-files page.